contract dispute arbitration in Leland, Illinois 60531

 In the quiet town of Leland, Illinois (60531), a heated contract dispute exploded between two longtime business partners in early 2023.
 What started as a $125,000 construction contract for remodeling a historic downtown storefront quickly escalated into an intense arbitration war that would consume both parties for nearly eight months.

-The Players: John Whitaker, owner of Whitaker Contractors, was contracted by local entrepreneur Melissa Grant, who planned to open a boutique café.
+The Players: the claimant, owner of the claimant, was contracted by local entrepreneur Melissa Grant, who planned to open a boutique café.
 The agreement was signed on March 15, 2023, with a completion deadline of August 1, 2023.

 The Fallout: Problems began in mid-June when Melissa noticed consistent delays and quality issues.
 Whitaker’s crew reportedly used substandard materials and missed key milestones without proper communication.
 Melissa withheld the final payment of $35,000, citing breach of contract.